 - Open Device Manager by pressing Win+X (Windows key + X key) at the same time and mouse left-clicking ‘Device Manager.’

-- In Device Manager window, Expand categories and pinpoint the Graphics device that you want to update the driver.
-As, if you desire to download Graphics drivers, find this tool under “Display adapters” category.
+- In the Device Manager window, expand categories and pinpoint the Graphics device that you want to update the driver.
+As, if you desire to download Graphics drivers, find this tool under the “Display adapters” category.
 Then right-click on the Graphics Adaptor name and select Update Driver.

 - There will appear a pop-up window.
 You will see two options, but you should only click on “Browse My Computer” for driver software where you saved the driver software.

-- Clicking on Next button Installer will install the driver.
+- Clicking on the Next button Installer will install the driver.